 - Email the application to us at email@example.com, including a copy of your public liability insurance.

-- Once the application has been received a Council officer will be in contact to discuss the application and application fees.
-Please refer to the Parks and Recreation fees and charges for relevant costs .
+- Once the application has been received a Council officer will contact you to discuss the application and application fees.
+Please refer to the Parks and Recreation fees and charges for relevant costs.

-- Please note that where a general drought declaration or individual property drought declaration is in force or where a landowner is adversely affected by flood or fire, the application fee for a roadside agistment permit will be waived.
+- Please note: Where a general drought declaration or individual property drought declaration is in force, or where a landowner is adversely affected by flood or fire, the application fee for a roadside agistment permit will be waived.

 Applying for an extension of time

 An application for renewal must be submitted 48 hours prior to a permit expiring.